MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/teams-android-devices-conditional-access-issues.md

 ---
 title: Fix Conditional Access-related issues for Teams Android devices
-description: Discusses how to excluse devices from Conditional Access policies or Intune device compliance policies that can prevent users from signing in to or using the Teams app on Android devices. ms.reviewer: taherr ms.topic: troubleshooting ms.date: 11/03/2022
+description: Discusses how to exclude devices from Conditional Access policies or Intune device compliance policies that can prevent users from signing in to or using the Teams app on Android devices. ms.reviewer: taherr ms.topic: troubleshooting ms.date: 11/03/2022